open-telemetry/opentelemetry-specification/specification/schemas/README.md

   attempt to support a comprehensive set of possible transformation types that can handle all possible changes to schemas that we can imagine.
 That would be too complicated and very likely superfluous.
-Any new transformation types should be proposed and added in the future to the schema file format when there is an evidence that they are necessary for the evolution of OpenTelemetry.
+Any new transformation types MUST be proposed and added in the future to the schema file format when there is an evidence that they are necessary for the evolution of OpenTelemetry.